 Introduction to Kanban Methodology

-Kanban Methodology is incremental but not iterative agile project management framework which deals with frequently deliver, visualizes workflow, tightly collaboration, continuous learning, process improvement, controls the work in progress, just in time development and larger development cycle for a software product.
-It is not a software development methodology but it is an approach or set of ideas to manage and improve the flow of work and teams/organizations to visualize their works in software development.
+Kanban Methodology is an incremental but not iterative agile project management framework that deals with frequently delivering, visualizing workflow, tightly collaboration, continuous learning, process improvement, controls the work in progress, just-in-time development, and larger development cycle for a software product.
+It is not a software development methodology but an approach or set of ideas to manage and improve workflow and teams/organizations to visualize their work in software development.

-Explanation On Kanban Methodology
+Explanation of Kanban Methodology

 The Kanban Methodology depends on various principles, such as: